f5devcentral/sslo-service-extensions/user-coaching/customization.md

   * "sub_and_custom": Search both subscription and custom categories

 * **Identifier Type**: Use one of the following options in the static::IDENTIFIER_TYPE value:
   * "cookie": Use this option to inject a domain cookie into the client browser for user-agent uniqueness.
+The cookie identifier places the burden of session uniqueness on the client user-agent.
+It will inject a domain cookie to the browser for each domain that matches a coaching URL category.
   * "ja4": Use this option to maintain a local session table with source ip + domain host + ja4 TLS fingerprint.
+The ja4 identifier places the burden of session uniqueness on the BIG-IP.
+It will create a session table entry for client IP + domain hostname + JA4 TS fingerprint, for each domain that matches a coaching URL category.
+This option is only available for HTTPS URLs.

 * **Cookie Key and Cookie Ident**: If using the cookie identifier type, the static::COOKIE_IDENT contains the value for the f5se_coaching cookie sent to the browser.
 If an AES 128-bit key string is applied to the static::COOKIE_KEY value, the cookie value will be optionally AES encrypted.